 Our editorial team follows strict guidelines to ensure accuracy and objectivity.
 Learn more about our process.

-I get calls every week from people who've watched a few videos about infinite banking and come in with the same set of expectations.
+I get calls every week from people who've watched a few videos about Infinite Banking Concept and come in with the same set of expectations.
 Some are close to accurate.
 Most aren't.
 The strategy is real and it works — I use it personally and have placed hundreds of these policies — but it works in a specific way, on a specific timeline, for a specific type of person.
 The version circulating on social media skips all of that.

 If someone sent you this page before a call, or you found it trying to separate fact from fiction, here's what I want you to know before we talk.